Get news, updates, & event Info delivered right to your inbox:

 Just as trees provide benefits to entire ecosystems by stabilizing soils, providing rich habitat for wildlife, absorbing and filtering stormwater, cooling temperatures and more, they also provide a range of benefits to human health.
 From medicinal trees that human societies have relied on for thousands of years for life-saving medicine to urban trees that shade city dwellers from dangerously high temperatures, the advantages of living near trees cannot be overstated.

-Looking back on historic records, it’s clear that early humans relied on trees for their very survival — and so you could say that they're woven into the fabric of who we are.
+Looking back on historic records, it’s clear that early humans relied on trees for their very survival — and so you could say that they are woven into the very fabric of who we are.
 We find nourishment in their nutrient-rich fruits, shelter in their limbs, healing in their medicinal compounds, protection as they absorb harmful pollutants and wonder in their presence.
-In modern times, research has only substantiated what we already know instinctually: trees hold the key to our survival, both globally for the health of the planet and on an individual level through the direct health benefits they provide.
+In modern times, research has only substantiated what indigenous people have always known: trees hold the key to our survival, both globally for the health of the planet and on an individual level through the direct health benefits they provide.

 Numerous studies have demonstrated that the presence of trees in urban settings can improve mental health by reducing stress — living in areas with more green space correlates with lower levels of the stress hormone cortisol.
 On top of that, trees and greener environments are strongly linked to reduced negative thoughts, reduced symptoms of depression, better reported moods, and increased life satisfaction.
 As you might imagine, doctors prescribe fewer anti-depressants in urban areas that have trees!